microsoft/azure-pipelines-tasks/Tasks/AzureKeyVault/README.md

  * **Key Vault**\*: Select the name of the Key vault from which the secrets need to be downloaded.

  * **Secrets filter**\*: Provide a comma separated list of secret names or use the default value * to download all secrets from the selected key vault.
+This can be used to fetch the latest values of all/subset of secrets from the vault and set them as task variables which can be consumed in the following tasks.
+For example, if there is a secret name: connectionString, a task variable "connectionString" is created with the latest fetched value of the respective secret from Azure key vault.
+And this secret variable would be available to be consumed in subsequent tasks.